bettertexts/bettertexts.github.io/content/post/history/nationalism-in-india.md

 #### The Great Depression
 - Agricultural Prices began to fall from 1926 and completely collapsed after 1930.
 - Peasants found it hard to sell their harvest and pay their revenue.
-- The countryside was in turn=moil by 1930.
+- The countryside was in turmoil by 1930.

 #### The Simon Commission
 - A Statutory Commission was set up under Sir John Simon as a response to the nationalist movement.